nopigom119/3D-reconstruction-tools/CONTRIBUTING.md

 ## Pull Request Procedure

 1. Create a branch in the forked repository and write the code.
 2. Commit the changes.
 3. Push the changes to your remote repository (your fork).
-4. Create a Pull Request from your fork to the original repository on the **[[Your Project Repository Name] Pull Requests page](https://github.com/[Your GitHub Username]/[Your Project Repository Name]/pulls)**.
+4. Create a Pull Request from your fork to the original repository on the **[3D-reconstruction-tools Pull Requests page](https://github.com/nopigom119/3D-reconstruction-tools/pulls)**.
 5. Review the pull request content and clearly explain the problem it solves or the feature it adds.
 6. Reflect the reviewer's feedback and finalize the pull request.

 ## Inquiries

-* For inquiries about this tool suite, please use the **[[Your Project Repository Name] Issues page](https://github.com/[Your GitHub Username]/[Your Project Repository Name]/issues)**.
+* For inquiries about this tool suite, please use the **[3D-reconstruction-tools Issues page](https://github.com/nopigom119/3D-reconstruction-tools/issues)**.

 ## License